Four Lions: Plot

 At the Marathon, Waj expresses doubts about the morality of their plot, but Omar convinces him to go through with it.
-A police officer approaches the group, which leads Hassan to attempt to alert the officer about their plot, but is killed when Barry remotely detonates his bomb.
+A police officer approaches the group, which leads Hassan to attempt to alert the officer about their plot, but he is killed when Barry remotely detonates his bomb.
 The remaining three panic and run away as the police search for them.
 Omar has a change of heart, feeling guilt about manipulating Waj into dying for a cause he does not understand and attempts to prevent the attack.
 Two police snipers receive Omar's description, a man dressed as the Honey Monster, but one of them mistakenly kills a bystander in a Wookiee costume.

 Waj is cornered by police in a kebab shop and takes the staff hostage.
 Omar calls Waj and convinces him to let all but one of the hostages go.
 Barry finds Omar, snatches his phone, and swallows the SIM card.
-However, as Barry begins to choke, a well-meaning passer-by attempts to perform the Heimlich manoeuvre, forcing Omar to flee before Barry's bombs are inadvertently detonated.
+However, as Barry begins to choke, a well-meaning passerby attempts to perform the Heimlich manoeuvre, forcing Omar to flee before Barry's bombs are inadvertently detonated.

 Omar hurries to a nearby phone store to buy a new SIM card to contact Waj but leaves empty-handed.
 He spots a colleague and borrows his phone.
 Omar attempts to talk Waj down, but his call is interrupted when the police charge in and kill the remaining hostage, whom they mistake for Waj.
 Waj's bomb is then detonated, killing everyone in the kebab shop.
 Distraught, Omar walks into a nearby pharmacy and detonates his own bomb.

-In an epilogue, it is revealed the police later arrested Omar's innocent brother as a terrorist and abducted him to a black site; that they deflect responsibility for shooting the hostage and the bystander; and that Omar unknowingly killed Osama bin Laden when misfiring the rocket in Pakistan.
+In an epilogue, it is revealed the police later arrested Omar's innocent brother as a terrorist and abducted him to a black site; that they deflected responsibility for shooting the hostage and the bystander; and that Omar unknowingly killed Osama bin Laden when misfiring the rocket in Pakistan.